 - (5) A maximum of \$77,817,000 of the general fund--state appropriations and \$57,563,000 of the general fund--federal appropriations for the 2009-11 biennium may be expended for behavioral rehabilitative services.
-The department shall work with behavioral rehabilitative service providers to decrease the length of stay through improved emotional, behavioral, or medical outcomes for children in behavioral rehabilitative services in order to achieve the appropriated levels. - (a) The department shall not reduce entry rates into behavioral rehabilitative services below fiscal year 2009 levels adjusted for changes in total foster care caseloads.
+The department shall work with behavioral rehabilitative service providers to decrease the length of stay through improved emotional, behavioral, or medical outcomes for children in behavioral rehabilitative services in order to achieve the appropriated levels. - (a) The department shall work to not reduce entry rates into behavioral rehabilitative services and achieve a maximum caseload ten percent below fiscal year 2009 levels adjusted for changes in total foster care caseloads.
 Contracted providers shall act in good faith and accept the hardest to place children, to the greatest extent possible, in order to improve their emotional, behavioral, or medical conditions. - (b) The department and the contracted provider shall mutually agree and establish an exit date for when the child is to exit the behavioral rehabilitative service provider.
 The department and the contracted provider should mutually agree, to the greatest extent possible, on a viable placement for the child to go to once the child's treatment process has been completed.
 The child shall exit only when the emotional, behavioral, or medical condition has improved or if the provider has not shown progress toward the outcomes specified in the signed contract at the time of exit.
-This subsection (b) does not prevent or eliminate the department's responsibility for removing the child from the provider if the child's emotional, behavioral, or medical condition worsens or is threatened. - (c) The department is encouraged to use performance-based contracts with bonuses directly tied to outcomes described in this section.
-The contracts should incentivize contracted providers to accept the hardest to place children and larger bonuses if they improve their emotional, mental, and medical well-being within the established exit date.
-The department is further encouraged to increase the use of behavioral rehabilitative service group homes and other means to control expenditures. - 35 (d) The total foster care per capita amount shall not increase more 36 than four percent in the 2009-11 biennium and shall not include 37 behavioral rehabilitative service.
+This subsection (b) does not prevent or eliminate the department's responsibility for removing the child from the provider if the child's emotional, behavioral, or medical condition worsens or is threatened. - (c) The department is encouraged to use performance-based contracts with incentives directly tied to outcomes described in this section.
+The contracts should incentivize contracted providers to accept the hardest to place children and incentivize improvement in children's emotional, mental, and medical well-being within the established exit date.
+The department is further encouraged to increase the use of behavioral rehabilitative service therapeutic foster homes, in-home services, and other means to control expenditures. - (d) The total foster care per capita amount shall not increase more than four percent in the 2009-11 biennium and shall not include behavioral rehabilitative service.